C_C-SiC_1.jpg

 C/SiC composites

 - One of my research interests is C/SiC composites.
-C/SiC composites can
+C/SiC composites can maintain their outstanding strength at high temperature.
+Also, the fabric structure makes these composites have higher fracture toughness than ceramic monolith.

 - The LSI method consists of three steps.